LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 - Explicit previous/next target commands use the active structural flattened sequence or active typed sequence.
 They do not wrap.
 With no current target, next enters at the first item and previous enters at the last.
 - Horizontal movement does not wrap.
-A heading-backed context traverses all nonempty contexts at the same authored heading level across the active root, even across different structural parents.
-An unheaded context falls back to its structural siblings.
+True structural siblings are always peers, including siblings with mismatched authored heading ranks.
+A heading-backed context may additionally traverse any heading-backed context under a different parent when both contexts have the same canonical hierarchy depth, regardless of authored H1–H6 rank.
+An unheaded context uses only its structural siblings.
 Movement always enters the destination's first target.
 - Broaden selects the immediate structural parent.
-Narrow selects only the child on the current target's direct-context path.
-Both retain focus.
+Narrow first selects the child on the current target's direct-context path; both transitions retain focus.
+  When no such child exists, narrow scans forward without wrapping for the first nonempty context exactly one canonical level deeper.
+From a heading-backed H1–H5 it additionally requires authored rank H(n+1), activates that context, and focuses its first target.
+H6 blocks only this forward fallback, not a real child containing the current target.
 - Explicit peer-context commands cycle through structural routing and the applicable typed contexts.
 That typed ring wraps and changing typed peers retains focus.
-Typed cycling has no default keyboard binding.
+Typed cycling has no default keyboard binding; applications may configure commands or invoke `structuralNavigate('previousPeerContext')` and `structuralNavigate('nextPeerContext')` programmatically.
 - A generated, `aria-hidden`, pointer-transparent box follows the active context boundary or heading range.
 It never enters target discovery or page focus.
+- A heading range is capped by the nearest authored composed-DOM wrapper that groups that heading with a following exposed target, when that wrapper ends before the enclosing semantic context.
+This keeps final heading families from absorbing later sibling content without promoting generic wrappers into structural contexts.
 - Exit removes mode state, observers, listeners, status, and the context box without blurring or moving the current page focus.